 From the warrior queen Zenobia to lawyer Amal Clooney, women from the Middle East have left their mark on the world!
 In this gorgeous hardcover anthology, young readers will meet 25 Middle Eastern women, past and present, and learn about their lives and the impact they had on history.
 These women — activists, scientists, rulers, writers, and many more — have their own legacy of vision, courage, and determination to share.
 Written by award-winning author Wafa Tarnowska and illustrated by a team of renowned artists, this is a compelling introduction to the real-life stories of women from a little understood part of the world.
 For another book about trailblazing Muslim women, check out Extraordinary Women from the Muslim World for ages 10 and up.

 Renowned journalist Rania Abouzeid crafts a unique and personal look at the Syrian revolution-turned-civil war in this story of two pairs of sisters.
 Ruha and her younger sister Alaa are Sunni Muslims in rebel-held territory, facing constant attacks by the Syrian government.
-Hanin and Jawa are Alawite, living in the oppression of the Syrian regime.
+Hanin and Jawa are Alawite, living under the oppression of the Syrian regime controlled by the dictator Bashar al-Assad.
 They see things many young people could not imagine — from violent arrests to destroyed homes to the full horrors of war — and yet these four girls maintain the hope for a better life to come.
 This harrowing account of life in the Syrian conflict helps young readers understand the full complexities facing children there, building empathy and urging readers to imagine what potential could be lost in war.

 Tweens and teens can learn Malala's story in her own words in this youth edition of her bestselling memoir.
 Through her own eyes, young adult readers will learn how Malala's life changed when the Taliban took control of her once-peaceful region of Pakistan, and how she had to adjust to their oppressive rules.
 And yet, with the support of her family — particularly her father — Malala started writing for the BBC about her life under Taliban rule, and continued to advocate for the right to education even after they tried to silence her by taking her life.
 Older teens can check out the original edition of the memoir, I Am Malala: The Girl Who Stood Up For Education and was Shot By the Taliban.